jordansbenjamin/Cinematica_API/README.md

 # Cinematica API

-A RESTful API for movie enthusiasts to review, rate and keep track of movies throughout their cinematic journey.
+A RESTful API for movie enthusiasts to review, rate and catalog movies throughout their cinematic journey.

 This project is developed as an assignment for Coder Academy, it being an API webserver, there is no front-end implemented.
-To test the functionality of the API, you can use API client testing tools such as Postman or Insomnia to have a UI to test the API endpoints on.
+To test the functionality of the API, you can use API client testing tools such as Postman or Insomnia to have a GUI to test the API endpoints on.

 ---